AparnaJoshi007/explained/content/2020-05-10-brief-history-universe.md

 ![stars-expanding](/images/history-universe/expansion.gif)
 [source](https://giphy.com/gifs/space-stars-9bTjZrytydVRK)

 A few decades later, in 1964, [**cosmic background radiation**](https://en.wikipedia.org/wiki/Cosmic_background_radiation) was discovered by accident.
 This is a relic of the early universe.
-Cosmic radiation is simply the particles that were created nearly 13.8 billion years ago, traveling through the universe.
+Cosmic radiation is simply the electromagnetic waves that were produced nearly 13.8 billion years ago, traveling through the universe.
 It is present everywhere in the universe like a background.
 The cosmic radiation is completely uniform --- talk more

 ![cosmic-background-radition](/images/history-universe/cosmic-radiation.png)
 [source](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/WMAP_2010.png/440px-WMAP_2010.png)